vonqo/gestalt/README.md

 Definition of **gestalt**: "*something that is made of many parts and yet is somehow more than or different from the combination of its parts*"

-This is open source repository of creative coding playground, including interactive design and generative art experiments.
+This is an open source repository of creative coding playground, including interactive design and generative art experiments.
 Some visual ouputs are posted on facebook page.

 Facebook page: [Color Note and Code](https://www.facebook.com/colornotecode/)